azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 ## The Red Queen

-there's a line from alice in wonderland. the red queen tells alice: ["it takes all the running you can do, to keep in the same place."](https://sabian.org/looking_glass2.php) this is how [evolution works](https://fs.blog/the-red-queen-effect/). the antelope doesn't need to be fast. it needs to be faster than the other antelopes. and it needs to keep getting faster, because the cheetahs are also adapting. there's no finish line. fitness is relative and temporary. i think this is where we are with ai. the capabilities landscape shifts every six months. what worked in january is table stakes by july. you're not trying to reach a destination. you're trying to maintain a speed.
+there's a line from Through the Looking Glass. the red queen tells alice: ["it takes all the running you can do, to keep in the same place."](https://sabian.org/looking_glass2.php) this is how [evolution works](https://fs.blog/the-red-queen-effect/). the antelope doesn't need to be fast. it needs to be faster than the other antelopes. and it needs to keep getting faster, because the cheetahs are also adapting. there's no finish line. fitness is relative and temporary. i think this is where we are with ai. the capabilities landscape shifts every six months. what worked in january is table stakes by july. you're not trying to reach a destination. you're trying to maintain a speed.

 ## Two Races